-Paul Conlan (GP Surveyors, Operations Director) explains the options practices have to fund GP premises improvement works and highlights the pitfalls to avoid.
+With an ever-growing need for GP surgery space, GP Surveyors explain the options to fund premises improvement works and highlight the pitfalls to avoid.

-It has been widely reported that many GP practices are currently struggling in inadequate premises that require improvement or expansion.
-According to respondents of the 2018 BMA GP Premises Survey, only half of the practices consider their premises to be fit for present needs.
-With the majority of practices highlighting their need for more space.
+It has been widely reported that many GP practices are struggling in inadequate premises that require improvement or expansion.
+According to a major survey on practice premises from the British Medical Association (BMA), only half of the practices consider their premises to be fit for present needs.
+With eight out of ten GPs saying their premises were not fit to meet projected future needs.
+The majority of the 1,000 practices surveyed highlighted their need for more space.

-Whether a practice is considering extending their premises, improving access for disabled patients or simply fitting rolled vinyl, the most cost-effective way to fund the works can be complex and confusing.
+Whether a practice is considering extending its premises, improving access for disabled patients, or simply fitting rolled vinyl, the most cost-effective way to fund the works can be complex and confusing.

 When undertaking any improvement works one fundamental principle applies.
-In order that works qualify for NHS rent reimbursement, written approval from the NHS must be obtained, including confirmation works will be eligible for rent reimbursement.
+In order for works to qualify for NHS rent reimbursement written approval from the NHS must be obtained, including confirmation works will be eligible for rent reimbursement.

 To what degree will the NHS fund improvement work?